Iran's Zarif leaves G7 talks, unclear if progress made to ease tensions

 A European diplomat familiar with the discussions said the leaders had failed at the dinner to persuade Trump.

-There was no immediate comment from Trump on Iran, but he had earlier appeared to brush aside French efforts to mediate with Iran, saying that while he was happy for Macron to reach out to Tehran to defuse tensions, he would carry on with his own initiatives.
+Earlier on Sunday Trump appeared to brush aside French efforts to mediate with Iran, saying that while he was happy for Macron to reach out to Tehran to defuse tensions, the United States would carry on with its own initiatives.

-Zarif’s arrival had caught Trump by surprise, a White House official said, while other delegations said they had been informed at the last minute.
+Macron’s invitation to Zarif had caught Trump by surprise, a White House official said, and no U.S. officials met with Zarif during the visit.

+Other delegations also said they had been informed at the last minute.
 The Elysee said delegations had been informed, but everything had happened very quickly.

 U.S. authorities earlier this month placed Zarif under U.S. sanctions.